-4.1 From Lulismo to Bolsonarismo: an irruption of memory and the rise of the far-right in Brazil.
+4.1 From Lulismo to Bolsonarismo: An irruption of memory and the rise of the far-right in Brazil

-The period between 2002-16 marked the years of Lulismo357 in Brazil, encompassing four electoral victories of the left-wing Worker's Party in the country by its main leader Luiz Inácio Lula da Silva (2003-10) and his successor and protégé Dilma Rouseff (2011-16).
-The downfall of the Worker's Party, 358 after 13 years in power, meant more than the rise of a new right-wing order, embodied in Bolsonaro's populism, but also an irruption of memory concerning the legacy of the military dictatorship in the country.
+The period between 2002-2016 marked the years of Lulismo356 in Brazil, encompassing four electoral victories of the left-wing Worker's Party (PT) in the country in the governments by its main leader Luiz Inácio Lula da Silva (2003-2010) and his successor and protégé Dilma Rouseff (2011-2016).
+The downfall of the Worker's Party357, after thirteen years in power, meant more than the rise of a new right-wing order, embodied in Bolsonaro's populism, but also an irruption of memory concerning the legacy of the military dictatorship in the country.